fbpx

 You’ll likely have several options on day two, and the group might split up depending on guest goals.
 A favorite destination is Swiftcurrent Firetower, a fairly short but strenuous hike up from the Chalet.
 Other guests might choose to hike to Ahern Pass, continuing north up the Highline Trail.
 You can’t make a bad decision between these choices.
 Both hikes offer guests an excellent chance to observe Glacier’s abundant flora and fauna.
 We often see Glacier’s iconic mountain goats and Bighorn sheep in this area.
 At times, we also spot grizzly bears, wolverines, marmots, bald eagles, and more!
 The summer bloom of wildflowers create carpets of beargrass, sticky geranium, and Indian paintbrush along the trail.
 The views from the Highline Trail, and Granite Park Chalet, are largely unobstructed.
 You may feel the need to sing songs from The Sound of Music as you hike.
 Another delicious dinner at the Chalet awaits you on night two.

-Day Three on a Granite Park Chalet Trip
+Day 3 – Granite Park Chalet Trip

 The next morning, relax on the porch or join the group on the short-but-steep scramble up to Grinnell Glacier Overlook — so worth the effort!
 You’ll get a bird’s eye view of Grinnell and Salamander Glaciers in the Many Glacier valley.
 Next, we’ll retrace our steps to the Chalet, and enjoy a hearty lunch on the porch.
 Afterwards, it’s time to hike down the Loop trail.
 We should arrive back at Glacier Guides and Montana Raft around 4pm.

-Ready to Learn More?
+Ready To Learn More?

 Back to Top